highvail/acm-app-lifecycle/README.md

 ## Disaster Recovery on Red Hat Advanced Cluster Management

-In the previous post we migrated our application across different regions using `PlacementRules`.

-In this blog post we are going to see how `PlacementRules` can help us with a basic Disaster Recovery scenario.
+In Part 4, we are going to see how `PlacementRules` can help us with a basic Disaster Recovery scenario.

 ### CONFIGURING REQUIRED ADVANCED CLUSTER MANAGEMEN MANIFESTS

-We will re-use the Red Hat Advanced Cluster Management manifests used in the previous blog post, which means that we will be using the Namespace `reverse-words-region` and the Subscription `reversewords-region-app-subscription`.
+We will re-use the Red Hat Advanced Cluster Management manifests used iabove, which means that we will be using the Namespace `reverse-words-region` and the Subscription `reversewords-region-app-subscription`.

 We will need to create a new `PlacementRule`.
 This time we will include new properties to our `PlacementRule`; let's review them: